 - Work with our portfolio of customers to support them on their journey to lower carbon emissions, bringing together our dedicated ESG Solutions team, our award-winning products, and experts across the bank to develop tailored solutions for our customers

-- Prioritise financing and investment that supports our customers in all sectors to transition to lower carbon emissions; our ambition is to provide between USD750 billion and USD1 trillion of financing and investment for this purpose over the next 10 years
+- Prioritise financing and investment that supports our customers in all sectors to transition to lower carbon emissions; our ambition is to provide between USD750 billion and USD1 trillion of financing and investment for this purpose and a sustainable future over the next 10 years.

 - Increase our portfolio of transition finance solutions to help enable even the most heavy-emitting sectors to progressively decarbonise, while helping to ensure a just and stable transition to maintain economic stability

 - Apply a climate lens to our financing decisions, taking into account the unique conditions for our clients across developed and developing economies